 Nitin joined Watsi on April 23rd, 2013.
-Six years ago, Nitin became the 15th member to automatically support a new Watsi patient every month.
-Since then, 5,985 more people have become monthly donors!
-Nitin's most recent donation traveled 8,500 miles to support Robert, a construction laborer from Kenya, to fund achilles tendon treatment.
+Seven years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nitin's most recent donation traveled 8,600 miles to support Ma Htun, a 60-year-old woman from Thailand, to fund fracture repair surgery.